From LIFE Magazine 1942

 Sign up for our email notification list here:

 From a LIFE Magazine article in 1942 - Ginger sitting on the front porch.

-Feel free to drive by the house anytime.
+Feel free to drive by the house anytime and take photos of the exterior.
 No tours of the interior until it is open to the public.